santhoshi-mirra/InfoCure/README.md

 - Typo handling and automatic spelling correction
 - Timeout and retry handling for reliability
 - Rate limiting and input sanitization
+- Demo Mode — runs without API keys so anyone can explore the interface instantly

 ---